Talkspace Review: As Effective as In-Person Therapy?

 We can conclude from the above research that Talkspace is likely to be as effective as visiting a therapist in-person, and likely to be cheaper and more convenient.

-Patients who feel that in-person therapy is a better option for them should absolutely seek in-person therapy, because a comfortable setting is the most important thing.
+Patients who feel that in-person therapy is a better option for them should absolutely seek in-person therapy, because a comfortable setting can improve patient outcomes.

-Text and video therapy starts at $129 per week.
+Video and messaging therapy starts at $99 per week.

 We strongly recommend that patients considering Talkspace contact their insurance provider or check this resource page on Talkspace's site to search your employer and insurer and check whether coverage is afforded.